Morocco’s Sights, Sounds and Colors

-Overnight at the 5* Merzouga Luxury Desert Camp
+Overnight at Luxury Desert Camp or Sahara Sky Desert Camp

-Located at the edge of the Sahara Desert, our luxury camp for the night will be waiting to welcome us into the 1001 night dreams.
-Our tented retreat is filled with plush cushions, Berber throws and premium service.
+In both cases, our luxury camp for the night will be waiting to welcome us into the 1001 night dreams.
+Our tents are filled with plush cushions, Berber throws and premium service.

 We will fall asleep with the starry night above and enjoy a traditional desert dinner by the sand dunes.

 Day 7 : Erfoud, Todgha Gorge & Dades Valley